stoneyrh/gSOAP/gsoap/doc/guide/index.md

-You can also use the WinInet interface to establish secure HTTPS connections on Windows machines, available in the <i>`gsoap/mod_gsoap`</i> directory of the gSOAP package, see also Section \ref wininetplugin.
+You can also use the WinInet interface to establish secure HTTPS connections on Windows machines, available in the <i>`gsoap/mod_gsoap`</i> directory of the gSOAP source code package, see also Section \ref wininetplugin.
 Or you can use the CURL plugin to use CURL to establish secure HTTPS connections, see Section
 \ref curlplugin.